bforbesc/the-data-scientist-compendium/README.md

 # The Data Scientist Compendium
 I hands-on compendium of everything (I have came across) data science.
 I started collecting these resources and snippets as a necessity for my day-to-day work, namely for teaching, and I thought I would share them with you!
+Because I work mostly on Pyhton you will see that there is an oversampling on resources on that programming language.

 ## Cheat sheets